GsDevKit/GsDevKit_home/docs/installation/installDevKitServerAndClient.md

    createStone
    createClient
    ```
    After these scripts successfully complete, you will have a stone named `<myStoneName>`, of GemStone/S 64 Bit version `<GemStoneVersion>`, installed on your server node and running.
-You will also have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for a tODE client to connect.

-   If you have installed using installClientServer, you will also have a client named `<myClientName>` installed and ready to start.
+You will have a NetLDI named `<myStoneName>_ldi` running on the server, so the server is ready for the tODE client to connect.
+You will also have a client named `<myClientName>` installed and ready to start.

 ## Script to Install both Server and Client